maddc0de/CV/README.md

 **Customer Advisor** (November 2021 - March 2023)
 _Boots_

-- Executed store operations by optimising Model Day process and using Omni-channel tools which contributed to the enhancement of customers' shopping experience
-- Quickly grasped the operation of new systems, including self-checkout tills during the busiest period of the year - ensuring optimal customer service and providing support to team members.
+- Executed store operations by optimising Model Day process and use of Omni-channel tools, elevating the shopping journey for customers.
+Additionally, adapted to new systems, notably self-checkout tills during peak seasons, ensuring high-quality customer service and assisting fellow team members.
 - Proactively took the initiative to stay on top of workflow whilst maintaining high energy and utilising strong communication skills to meet and exceed customer requirements and needs.

 **Carer** (March 2020 - July 2021)

-- Transitioned into the role of a full-time carer for my grandmother who has Alzheimer's.
-Handled stressful situations and unexpected challenges with determination and perseverance such as adjusting my communication style to effectively engage with her and find solutions to address her specific needs.
-- Sought out and implemented strategies to help slow down my grandmother's dementia, creating activities tailored to her abilities and interests.
+- Embraced the responsibility of being a full-time carer for my grandmother.
+Handled unexpected challenges with determination, adjusting my communication to effectively engage and cater to her needs.
+Notably, I sought out ways to mitigate the progression of her dementia, creating activities that aligned with her abilities and interests.
-- Provided emotional support whenever needed, showing patience and care in difficult moments.
-Always ready to face and resolve any problems that arose along the way.

 **Fusion 360 and 3D Print Ambassador** (November 2019 - March 2020)
 _Manchester Metropolitan University_

-- Eagerly applied the knowledge and skills acquired during my postgraduate course to support and share the knowledge to secondary students regarding Autodesk Fusion 360 software and Additive Manufacturing.
+- Eagerly applied my postgraduate knowledge to support and educate secondary students about Autodesk Fusion 360 and Additive Manufacturing.
+Through proactive teaching assistance and clear communication, I conveyed complex ideas with genuine enthusiasm, showcasing a passion for learning and sharing.
-- Actively engaged in supporting taught sessions and ensured that I was prepared and available to address any concerns or questions that arose during the sessions.

 ## Hobbies

-- cooking and baking - I have an Instagram account documenting recipes and plant-based alternatives.
+- cooking and baking - Documented recipes and plant-based alternatives.
 - lifting weights and yoga - I find joy in being able to set goals and keep track of my progress.